The battle to be the most versatile trail shoe: Hoka Speedgoat 6 vs New Balance Hierro v8

 Vibram Ecostep Natural Outsole and Adaptability

 The outsole of the New Balance Fresh FoamX Hierro v8 also features Vibram Ecostep Natural, which ensures excellent traction.
 The combination of natural and recycled rubber allows for solid performance on dry and compact terrain, but also offers good traction in more technical conditions.
 The lugs are evenly distributed and have a moderate depth, allowing for a good transition on mixed terrain without compromising safety on more challenging terrain.
-It is a versatile outsole that performs well on a variety of surfaces, making it an ideal choice for runners looking for a balance between grip and adaptability.
+It is a versatile outsole that performs well on a variety of surfaces, making it a good fit for runners looking for a balance between grip and adaptability.

 Sustainable and durable upper